 Shaving in men with acne-prone skin

 Shaving is an integral part of every men's routine.
-Men with a tendency to razor bumps should look for shaving cream (not gel), preferably one for sensitive acne-prone skin.
+Men that tend to get razor bumps should look for shaving cream (not gel), preferably one for sensitive acne-prone skin.
 Glycerin and allantoin are excellent ingredients of sensitive skin oil-free shaving creams.

 Men with beards should choose their beard oil wisely.
 Rosehip oil, jojoba oil, and sweet almond are good ingredients that would not clog the skin pores and trigger acne breakouts under the beards.